crowdriff/javascript/react/README.md

   - If you have internal state and/or refs, prefer `class extends React.Component` over `React.createClass`. eslint: [`react/prefer-es6-class`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-es6-class.md) [`react/prefer-stateless-function`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-stateless-function.md)

+  - If you aren't dealing with complex data, prefer `class extends React.PureComponent` over `class extends React.Component`.
+PureComponent does performance analysis for you, and only renders when things change.
+However, it only does a shallow compare, so the component shouldn't have any objects or arrays as types.
+Children should be avoided unless they are connected to state via Redux

     ```jsx
     // bad
     const Listing = React.createClass({